Find Affordable College Courses

 Moscow, ID

 The excellent online programs at University of Idaho helped the school earn the #3 place on this year’s ranking of the best natural resources and conservation schools in the Rocky Mountains Region .
-Located in the town of Moscow, U of I is a public school with a fairly large student population.
+Located in the distant town of Moscow, U of I is a public college with a large student population.

 On average, natural resources and conservation graduates from U of I take out $20,856 in student loans while working on their degree.